Disability Law Clinic Resource Referral Guide

 Provides information and assistance applying for PWD benefits and related medical services, and case management to help people navigate when they require services from multiple organizations.
 They can also assist people to apply for the Disability Tax Credit so they can open the Registered Disability Savings Plan.
 BCANDS serves Indigenous people living anywhere in BC, and anyone living on reserve.

-Indigenous Community Legal Clinic (DTES/UBC School of Law)
+Indigenous Community Legal Clinic (UBC School of Law)

 https://allard.ubc.ca/community-clinics/indigenous-community-legal-clinic

-The Indigenous Community Legal Clinic (ICLC) may be able to provide free advice, assistance, and representation to eligible clients who cannot afford a lawyer and who self-identify as Indigenous persons. who qualify for legal assistance and have a legal issue that falls under the jurisdiction of the British Columbia provincial courts.
+The Indigenous Community Legal Clinic (ICLC) may be able to provide free advice, assistance, and representation to eligible clients who cannot afford a lawyer, who self-identify as Indigenous persons, who qualify for legal assistance and have a legal issue that falls under the jurisdiction of the British Columbia provincial courts.
 Examples of cases dealt with at the ICLC include, but are not limited to:

 • Administrative and civil law matters